-Along with 25 other buildings, all dating from 1879 to 1901, you can find the original Hole-in-the-Wall two-room cabin of Cassidy, the Sundance Kid and Kid Curry at Old Trail Town in Cody.
-Walk the boardwalks and explore a saloon, blacksmith shop, post office, school and more than 100 horse-drawn vehicles.
+Along with 25 other buildings, all dating from 1879 to 1901, you can find the new inal Hole-in-the-Wall two-room cabin of Cassidy, the Sundance Kid and Kid Curry at Old Trail Town in Cody.
+Here, you can experience Wyoming’s Wild West by walking the boardwalks and exploring a saloon, blacksmith shop, post office, school and more than 100 horse-drawn vehicles.

-The Occidental Hotel in Buffalo is the quintessential Old West hotel, complete with an exciting outlaw history — it was a regular host to Cassidy and Sundance as well as other iconic figures in Western history.
-Today, you can peruse antiques and artifacts in the lobby and even sleep rooms named after the bandits.
+The Occidental Hotel in Buffalo is the quintessential Old West hotel, complete with an exciting outlaw history: It was a regular host to Cassidy and Sundance as well as other iconic figures in Western history.
+Today, you can peruse antiques and artifacts in the lobby and even sleep in rooms named after the bandits.

 The Sundance Kid, formerly Harry Longabaugh, received his famous nickname after being thrown in prison in Sundance for stealing horses.
 Today, the town is still full of old-fashioned Western charm.
 Make sure to spend some time here while exploring Northeast Wyoming.

 Cassidy called the Meeteetse area home for several years and was arrested outside the local Cowboy Bar.
-Still open for business today, you can belly up to the ornate wood bar — a rare, hand-carved original that was installed in 1893 — and try to count all 56 bullet holes made during the saloon’s rough-and-tumble past.
+Still open for business today, you can belly up to the ornate wood bar — a rare, hand-carved new inal that was installed in 1893 — and try to count all 56 bullet holes made during the saloon’s rough-and-tumble Wild West past.

 Legend has it that Robert Leroy Parker picked up the “Cassidy” part of his new name to avoid shaming his family with his illegal antics.
-His earned his famous first name, “Butch,” while working in a butcher shop in Rock Springs, in Southwest Wyoming.
+His earned his famous first name, “Butch,” while working in a butcher shop in southwest Wyoming’s Rock Springs.

 Butch Cassidy spent 18 months in the Wyoming State Penitentiary, now the Wyoming Territorial Prison State Historic Site, in Laramie.
-Visitors can tour the restored buildings, and be sure to check out the special events such as Butch Cassidy Days.
+Visitors can discover Wyoming’s outlaw history by touring the restored buildings, and be sure to check out the special events such as Butch Cassidy Days.